-- (a) Upon the filing of a petition, the petitioner may file a verified application for the issuance of a warrant to take physical custody of the child if the petitioner reasonably believes the child is likely to suffer immediate physical harm or be imminently removed from this State. - (b) If the tribunal, upon the testimony of the petitioner or other witness, finds that the child is likely to suffer serious immediate physical harm or be imminently removed from this State, it may issue a warrant to take physical custody of the child. - (c) A warrant to take physical custody of a child must: - (1) recite the facts upon which a conclusion of serious immediate physical harm or imminent removal from the jurisdiction is based; - (2) direct law enforcement officers to take immediate physical possession of the child; and - (3) provide for the placement of the child pending final relief. - (d) The petitioner shall serve the respondent with the petition and order to show cause immediately after the child is taken into physical custody.
-A hearing on the order to show cause must be held within twenty-four hours of service. - (e) A warrant to take physical possession of a child is enforceable throughout this State.
-The tribunal may authorize law enforcement officers to enter private property to take physical custody of the child.
+- (a) Upon the filing of a petition, the petitioner may file a verified application for the issuance of a warrant to take physical custody of the child if the petitioner reasonably believes the child is likely to suffer serious immediate physical harm or be imminently removed from this State. - (b) If the tribunal, upon the testimony of the petitioner or other witness, finds that the child is likely to suffer serious immediate physical harm or be imminently removed from this State, it may issue a warrant to take physical custody of the child and an order requiring petitioner, respondent, and any person with physical custody of the child to appear with the child for a hearing.
+The hearing must be held on the next business day after the warrant is served.
+The order must include the statements required by Section 306(c). - (c) A warrant to take physical custody of a child must: - (1) recite the facts upon which a conclusion of serious immediate physical harm or imminent removal from the jurisdiction is based; - (2) direct law enforcement officers to take immediate physical possession of the child; and - (3) provide for the placement of the child pending final relief. - (d) The respondent shall be served with the petition and order immediately after the child is taken into physical custody. - (e) A warrant to take physical possession of a child is enforceable throughout this State.
+If the tribunal finds that no less intrusive remedy is effective, it may authorize law enforcement officers to enter private property to take physical custody of the child.
 In extraordinary cases, the tribunal may authorize law enforcement officers to make a forcible entry at any hour. - (f) The tribunal may impose conditions upon placement of a child to ensure the appearance of the child and the child's custodian at a hearing on the order to show cause.

 This section concerns emergency provisions for a temporary waiver of notice in any case where there is a reason to believe that the child will suffer serious immediate physical harm or be removed from the jurisdiction once the respondent learns that the petitioner has filed an enforcement proceeding.
 If the tribunal finds immediate harm exists, it should temporarily waive the notice requirements and issue a warrant to take physical custody of the child.
-After the warrant is executed, the respondent receives notice of the proceedings.
+Immediately after the warrant is executed, the respondent is to receive notice of the proceedings.

-The term "harm" cannot be totally defined and, like the issuance of temporary retraining orders, is left to the circumstances of the case.
+The term "harm" cannot be totally defined and, as in the issuance of temporary retraining orders, the appropriate issuance of a warrant is left to the circumstances of the case.
 It includes cases where the respondent is the subject of a criminal proceeding.
 It also would include situations where the respondent is secreting the child in violation of a court order, abusing the child, a flight risk and other circumstances that the tribunal concludes makes the issuance of notice a danger to the child.
 The tribunal must hear the testimony of the petitioner or another witness prior to issuing the warrant.
+The testimony may be heard in person, via telephone or by any other means acceptable under local law.
 The tribunal must state the reasons for the issuance of the warrant.
-The warrant can be enforced by law enforcement officers throughout the jurisdiction.
-The warrant may authorize entry upon private property to pick up the child or, if necessary, a forcible entry at any hour.
+The warrant can be enforced by law enforcement officers wherever the child is found in the State.
+The warrant may authorize entry upon private property to pick up the child and if no less intrusive means are possible, make a forcible entry at any hour.